| How lying marketers sold Roe v. Wade to

 repairing the incision in the uterus and finishing the Caesarean, I

 would see that little person kicking and moving in that bowl.
+And it kicked and moved less and less, of course, as

 time went on.
 I can remember going over and looking at that baby when we